 Some of the works in the Art Show are limited edition prints.
 If the print that you want sells to someone else, contact the head of Art Show.
-The difference is that these The artist who made the prints may have more copies of the work available.
+The artist who made the prints may have more copies of the work available.
 Please note that the cost may be higher due to the necessary postage and handling.